capaj/koa-graphql-boilerplate/README.md

 # koa-graphql-boilerplate
 a minimal boilerplate for graphql API running on koa, includes graphiql.
 Standard.js for linting with flowtype for typechecking

-I made this because I wanted to bootstrap a graphQL api and all boilerplates were outdated and they were missing ghraphiql.
+I made this because I wanted to bootstrap a graphQL api and all boilerplates were outdated and they were missing graphiql interface.
+Since then, graphiql has been incorporated into apollo-server, so thi boilerplate is obsolete.
+Rather just use the code from [here](https://github.com/apollographql/apollo-server#koa).

 ## npm commands